 The satellite platform itself was purchased from Canada.

 Two larger satellites, Norsat-1 and Norsat-2, were launched in july 2017.
 Norsat-1 is carrying a next generation AIS transponder as well as scientific instruments.
+The next generation AIS transponder allows Norwegian authorities to increase the number observable ships by 60%, and receives 2,5 to 3 times as many AIS messages per day.

 In addition to the "official" satellites, several Norwegian student satellites have been developed.